codesurfers/codesurfers.github.io/_posts/2014-07-07-k-most-frequent-lines-in-a-log-file.md

 categories:
 ---

-[gsathya](http://gsathya.in/) suggested that I try to do this problem on IRC, when I was looking for small problems to solve to get some programming practice.
+I was looking for small problems to solve to get some programming practice and [gsathya](http://gsathya.in/) suggested that I try solving this.

 I immediately started wondering about a good way to solve this.
 Something I recently read about UNIX tools came to mind.
 I